TommyCpp/Athena/README.md

 Athena support the following search strategy

 * search by name
-    * march the partial name (Default)
+    * match the partial name (Default)
-    * march the exact name
+    * match the exact name
-    * march the pronunciation
+    * match the pronunciation

 * search by author
-    * march one author in author list
+    * match one author in author list
+    * match many authors in author list
-    * march all the author
+    * match all the author

 ## Exception Check List
 Among the Athena, we may encounter different kind of exceptions.
 The Http standard status code(like 401,400) may not be enough.
 Thus, we introduce some custom status code which will be include in the response body when exception happens.